 Another popular place to visit in Bennington is Covered Bridges Drive.
 Vermont has more than 100 covered bridges and there are several of them in Southern Vermont.

 We learned that covered bridges are also called kissing bridges for the lovers who’d linger as they passed through, and we explored five of them from Manchester to Bennington.

 Some bridges we suggest you check out are Chiselville Bridge, which is near Roaring Branch.

 Slow down so you can see the sign upon entry, and so you don’t get a fine.
 As the sign says, it’s a $1 fine for driving too fast across it!

-Built in 1852, it sits on the National Register of Historic Places and is one of the most known, and photographed in Vermont.
+It was built in 1852 and it sits on the National Register of Historic Places.
+It’s one of the most known, and photographed in Vermont.

-Take a stroll around town with a dozen eateries on offer, we grabbed a bite to eat at Anchor Seafood House & Grille, then nearby there’s miles of woodland hiking trails.
+Take a stroll around town with a dozen eateries on offer, we grabbed a bite to eat at Anchor Seafood House & Grille, then nearby there are miles of woodland hiking trails.

 From Wilmington, jump on the Vermont Route 100 North and head to Weston.